MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-8.md

 Porting Kit implementers can now safely use the TEE property `DRM_TEE_PROPERTY_REQUIRES_MINIMAL_REVOCATION_DATA` in order to reduce the size of the revocation data package passed into the TEE when building the RKB.

-### CMake Build Infrastructure

-Starting with PlayReady 4.8, the PlayReady Device Porting Kit includes CMake build infrastructure for Linux, macOS, and cross-platform targets.
-This provides a modern, flexible build system that supports multiple compilers and architectures out of the box, including cross-compilation for ARM64.
-For full instructions, see [Building with CMake](../cmake-build.md).

-This is a new addition to the Device Porting Kit and we would love feedback from partners who use the new build system.
-Please reach out through your normal support channels with any suggestions or issues.

 ## Changes in PlayReady Server SDK Version 4.8

 ### General Server Changes